decentraland/adr/docs/ADR-42-third-party-assets-integration.md

 ## Catalyst acceptance criteria

-Each deployment must check if the URN has `ext-thirdparty` in order to know that the [tpr-graph](https://github.com/decentraland/tpr-graph) should be used.
+Each deployment must check if the URN has `collections-thirdparty` in order to know that the [tpr-graph](https://github.com/decentraland/tpr-graph) should be used.
 The query to that subgraph must check:

-1) If there is a record with the urn:
+1. If there is a record with the urn:

-`urn:decentraland:polygon:ext-thirdparty:0x1234:tokenId1`.
+`urn:decentraland:polygon:collections-thirdparty:cryptohats:0xc04528c14c8ffd84c7c1fb6719b4a89853035cdd:0`.

-2) If the content hash of the item with id `0x1234:tokenId1` is the same as the content hash of the item that is being uploaded
+2. If the content hash of the item with id `0xc04528c14c8ffd84c7c1fb6719b4a89853035cdd:0` is the same as the content hash of the item that is being uploaded

 ## Participants

+- @Mendez

+- @Mati P.

+- @Agus A.

+- @Guido

+- @Jhoni

 - @Lautaro

+- @Nico

 - @Fernando